Complaints and Appeals Policy and Procedure

 - A complaint can be a grievance about a situation, a process, a person or people, a facility or a service provided by ANIBT.
 A complaint is not about an academic result.

 - A formal complaint can be lodged in writing by letter or by email.
 An Appeal and Complaint Form should be attached to the complaint.
-A student can discuss their complaint with any member of staff but should lodge their initial form with the Manager Academic and Student Services (MASS).
+A student can discuss their complaint with any member of staff but should lodge their initial form with the The Student services Coordinator.
 A written record of the complaint will be kept on file.